Google defends UK tax payments, says good for country

 LONDON Google executive chairman Eric Schmidt has defended his company's low tax payments in Britain, saying the company follows the letter of the law and makes a positive contribution to the British economy.

-A British parliamentary committee last year accused Google, Amazon.com Inc and Starbucks Corp of "immorally" minimising their tax bills.
+A British parliamentary committee last year accused Google, Amazon.com Inc and Starbucks Corp of "immorally" minimizing their tax bills.
 Schmidt rejected the criticism in a radio interview with Britain's BBC.

 "I think the most important thing to say about our taxes is that we fully comply with the law and we'll obviously, should the law change, we'll comply with that as well," he said.